 The California Department of Education/Special Education Division uses DRDP (2015) data for the State Performance Plan/Annual Performance Report (SPP/APR) to meet requirements of the federal Office of Special Education Programs (OSEP).
-This document describes the relationship between the DRDP (2015) and Indicator 7 of the SPP/APR: Preschool Assessment.
+This document describes the relationship between the DRDP (2015) and Indicator 7 of the SPP/APR: Preschool Outcomes.

 A document illustrating how the Domains and Measures of the DRDP (2015) used in early childhood special education correspond to the three OSEP outcomes.